ibm-cloud-docs/text-to-speech/voices.md

     Because neural voices are more natural sounding, you might find that you no longer need this SSML extension.

-1. Eliminate the use of [Voice transformation SSML](/docs/services/text-to-speech?topic=text-to-speech-transformation).

-    The `<voice-transformation>` SSML element is supported only for the standard `en-US_AllisonVoice`, `en-US_LisaVoice`, and `en-US_MichaelVoice` voices.
+1. Eliminate the use of *Voice transformation SSML*.
+The `<voice-transformation>` SSML element was supported only for the standard `en-US_AllisonVoice`, `en-US_LisaVoice`, and `en-US_MichaelVoice` voices.
 You must remove all instances of the element from input text when using neural voices.

     -  *For built-in transformations* of `type` equals `Young` or `Soft`, with or without the optional `strength` attribute, remove the `<voice-transformation>` element from the input text.
 For example, change